 Have a Family Communications Plan Set

 Got the escape plan out of the way?
 Now it's time to plan out your family communication methods.
 Firstly, make sure that everyone knows how to call 9-1-1.
 In any emergency, it's important to ensure that everyone at home knows who to contact if they are not able to locate one another, or in any other instance.
 Spend some time to speak with family members about who to call and where to meet in such cases, to be extra prepared.
+Lastly, a medical alert system may be a great option for older adults to ensure they are safe and able to communicate with emergency responders as well as loved ones.

 Common Causes of Fire at Home